rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

 * Half-edges.
 * Vertices.

-As shown in :numref:`Fig:DCEL`, half-edges circulate the inside of the facet, with pointer-access to the next half-edge.
+As shown in :numref:`Fig:DCEL`, half-edges circulate the inside of the facet, with pointer access to the next half-edge.
-A half-edge also stores a reference to it's starting vertex, as well as a reference to it's pair-edge.
+A half-edge also stores a reference to its starting vertex, as well as a reference to its pair-edge.
 From the DCEL structure we can easily obtain all edges or vertices belonging to a single facet, and also jump to a neighboring facet by fetching the pair edge.

 .. _Fig:DCEL: